We’re going to Zambia on safari!

 Videos from Robin Pope Safaris on their camp at Tena Tena and mobile bush camping:

-Health Concerns, Travel Insurance, and Medical Transport Insurance for Africa
+Health Concerns, Travel Insurance, and Medical Evacuation Insurance for Africa

 Health and safety while traveling abroad need to be, must be, high our priority list.